 - 1. Refrigerated medicines (including insulin) to be kept in the locked medicine fridge in the staff room (key is stored on hook and MUST BE OUT OF SIGHT) - 2.
-Medicine fridge to have temperature gauge in there and this needs recording on a weekly basis or when medicine is being stored. - 3.
 Unrefrigerated medicines and needles/sharps to be kept in the locked medicine cupboard in the staff room.
-(Key is stored on hook and MUST BE OUT OF SIGHT) - 4.
-Used Sharps to be kept in the sharps box which is kept in the staff room or the sharps box which is used for school trips in the school trip first aid box and then disposed of when required via our local medical Center in Culcheth. - 5.
+(Key is stored on hook and MUST BE OUT OF SIGHT) - 3.
+Used Sharps to be kept in the sharps box which is kept in the staff room or the sharps box which is used for school trips in the school trip first aid box and then disposed of when required via our local medical Center in Culcheth. - 4.
 KS2 children will have their inhalers on them at all times (either on the desk in front of them or in their pockets at playtime.
 (Name will be on them).
-This will encourage responsibility to manage their own condition. - 6.
-KS1 children will have their inhalers stored in the medical box which the teacher has. - 7.
-If children are attending our BC/ASC this information should be passed to ASC staff from the class teacher/TA. - 8.
-If a child uses an inhaler this must be taken to ASC with the child. - 9.
-Oral or "internal" medicines are to be stored separately from external only medicines. - 10.
+This will encourage responsibility to manage their own condition. - 5.
+KS1 children will have their inhalers stored in the medical box which the teacher has. - 6.
+If children are attending our BC/ASC this information should be passed to ASC staff from the class teacher/TA. - 7.
+If a child uses an inhaler this must be taken to ASC with the child. - 8.
+Oral or "internal" medicines are to be stored separately from external only medicines. - 9.
 Epi-pens to be kept in the classroom for quick accessibility.
 The Epi-pen to be stored in an unlocked cupboard, out of reach of children, and clearly labelled.